julia-fangman/cintel-04-local/README.md

-## PyShiny Express: Palmer Penguins Dashboard
+## Julia's PyShiny Express: Palmer Penguins Dashboard

 ### Repository: https://github.com/julia-fangman/cintel-04-local/

-#### Commands

-Commands may vary depending on your operating system.
-The following commands are tailored for Windows users.
-For Mac/Linux users, generally replace 'py' with 'python3'.
+### Live App:

+### Data Description:

+This app utilizes the Palmer Penguins dataset, which comprises observations of three penguin species across three islands in the Palmer Archipelago, Antarctica.
+The dataset is provided by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network.

+Column names for the penguins dataset include:
+species: penguin species (Chinstrap, Adelie, or Gentoo)
+island: island name (Dream, Torgersen, or Biscoe) in the Palmer Archipelago
+bill_length_mm: length of the bill in millimeters
+bill_depth_mm: depth of the bill in millimeters
+flipper_length_mm: length of the flipper in millimeters
+body_mass_g: body mass in grams
+sex: MALE or FEMALE

+## Beginning the Project:

+### Commands:
+Commands are operating system-specific.
+These commands are for Windows users.
+On Mac/Linux, generally use python3 instead of py.
+Edit your README.md to reflect the commands that work on your machine.

-#### Verify Installations
+### Verify Installations

-Open the project folder in VS Code.
-Then, open a new terminal and execute the following commands one by one to verify installations: py --version git --version git config user.name
+Open project folder in VS Code.
+Open a new terminal

+Run the following commands in the terminal one at a time to verify installations. py --version git --version git config user.name